m4ycon/petgato-7/README.md

 ----------

-Made by Maycon Fabio, Herisson Neves and Vitor Lemos 🚀
+Made by Maycon Fabio, Vitor Lemos and Herisson Nobre 🚀